Hackney-Enterprises-Inc/scarlett-player/docs/architecture.md

   `scripts/check-package-scripts.mjs` fails the build when a workspace package declares no `typecheck` or `test` script, which is how the gap that left ten packages silently unchecked is kept closed.
+- Three further guards run after the build, each for a defect class that shipped green once: `scripts/check-package-artifacts.mjs` (a manifest advertising a path the build did not leave on disk), `scripts/check-embed-chunks.mjs` (an embed bundle importing a chunk that was never emitted) and `scripts/check-package-types.mjs` (a shipped `.d.ts` that exists but does not compile for a consumer).
-- `scripts/verify-browser.mjs` drives the built demo in a real headless Chrome through Playwright, covering what jsdom cannot: manifest failures, a mid-playback outage and automatic recovery, destroy-mid-append races against a locally generated HLS fixture, malformed live playlist refreshes, and the shape of the `window.ScarlettPlayer` global the CDN embed publishes.
+- `scripts/verify-browser.mjs` drives the built demo in a real headless Chrome through Playwright, covering what jsdom cannot: manifest failures, a mid-playback outage and automatic recovery, destroy-mid-append races against a locally generated HLS fixture, malformed live playlist refreshes, the shape of the `window.ScarlettPlayer` global the CDN embed publishes, and control-bar reachability at phone widths, which needs a layout engine and a coarse pointer.
+Thirty-nine checks across seven scenarios; CI runs it on pushes to `main` only, not on pull requests.

 ## Browser support